 The Proposed Project would also be consistent with AB32 through compliance with the BAAQMD.
 The BAAQMD GHG thresholds were designed to meet the AB32 goal of reducing GHG emissions to 1990 levels by 2020.
 As discussed under Impact Criteria VII a) above, the Proposed Project would not result in any temporary or new permanent sources of GHG emissions that would exceed the BAAQMD's 1,100 metric tons per year CO2e operational significance threshold.
-Since the BAAQMD GHG significance threshold would not be exceeded and because the Proposed Project would not result in a new permanent source of GHG emissions, the Proposed Project would not result in a cumulatively considerable increase in GHG emissions that would impair the State's ability to implement AB 32.
+Since the BAAQMD GHG significance threshold would not be exceeded and because the Proposed Project would not result in a new permanent source of GHG emissions, the Proposed Project would not result in a new permanent source of GHG emissions, the Proposed Project would not result in a new permanent source of GHG emissions, the Proposed Project would not result in a new permanent source of GHG emissions that would emissions that would impair the State's ability to implement AB 32.